What social pedagogy means

 As a Social Pedagogy Practitioner / Social Pedagogue, I agree to:

-- Engage with others in ways that respect their equal value and human dignity, understanding the part played by personal communication that supports this
+- Engage with others in ways that respect their equal value and human dignity, understanding the part played by personal communication in supporting this

 - Make decisions with a high degree of situation awareness, recognising the complex factors involved in different circumstances